frenchie4111/frenchie4111.github.io/_posts/2020-12-31-Thermostat-v2.md

 The v1 post did really well, thank you guys for reading about it.
 I had a few more days in vacation, and wasn't quite satisfied with the v1, so I decided to make some more updates.

+Like I said in the last post.
+I love talking to people about these sorts of projects.
+If you are building your own thermostat, or any hardware really, shoot me an email at mdl0394@gmail.com.
+I will also be in the [HackerNews comments section of this post](https://news.ycombinator.com/item?id=25593736) if you want to chat there.

 {: style="background-color: gray; color: white;"}
 I am considering taking the steps to make this into something that I can sell to you.
 If you'd be interested in buying a hackable thermostat, let me know in this form [here](https://docs.google.com/forms/d/e/1FAIpQLSePJdT7qP9IMAK_TZLCWFs1sodBei73pinnji0GxVe9dMl8Zg/viewform).